Removing Algae From Your Fountain

 Clean the Pump

 The pump is the heart-and-soul of your fountain.
 Algae buildup can compromise function, which means your water and feature will need cleanings more often.
-Any tubing that can be disconnected should be soaked in vinegar.
-In most cases, after soaking you will be able to push algae through with a stream of water.
+Any tubing that can be disconnected should be rinsed or even soaked.
+In most cases, after soaking the components, you will be able to push algae through with a stream of water.
+Once the pump has been rinsed and cleaned, it should run good as new!